anthonyboutinov/anthonyboutinov/README.md

 #### 👨‍🎓  Higher Education (Bachelor of ICT)

-Kazan Federal University, Applied Mathematics and Information Technology
+Institute of Computational Mathematics and Information Technologies, Kazan Federal University: Applied Mathematics and Information Technology

 ---